sirber/micro-mvc/README.md

 # Micro MVC for PHP

-Little project to build a simple MCV back-end.
+Little project to build a simple MCV back-end, for PHP 8!

 ## Features